Image & Video APIs

 Tip

-Auto-upload is useful for migrating from services like S3 to Cloudinary without downtime, or for building a media library from a trusted remote source over time.
+Auto-upload is useful for migrating from services like S3 to Cloudinary without downtime, or for building up assets from a trusted remote source over time.

 Social media cards with CldOgImage